 Guideline 4.2.6: "Apps created from a commercialized template or app generation service will be rejected."

 Naturally this alarmed a number of different industries that used templated apps as a core part of their business model.
-The guideline particularly affected the event industry as many event tech companies used templates to create event apps at scale for their clients.
+The guideline particularly affected the event industry as many event technology companies use templates to create event apps at scale for their clients.

 For a while it seemed that universal apps (which we'll cover later) were the only safe solution.
-Then in December of 2017, Apple released an updated version of Guideline 4.2.6.
+Back in December of 2017, Apple released an updated version of Guideline 4.2.6.
 The full section read as follows:

 “Apps created from a commercialized template or app generation service will be rejected unless they are submitted directly by the provider of the app's content.
 These services should not submit apps on behalf of their clients and should offer tools that let their clients create customized, innovative apps that provide unique customer experiences.
-Another acceptable option for template providers is to create a single binary to host all client content in an aggregated or "picker" model, for example as a restaurant finder app with separate customized entries or pages for each client restaurant, or as an event app with separate entries for each client event.”
+Another acceptable option for template providers is to create a single binary to host all client content in an aggregated or 'picker' model, for example as a restaurant finder app with separate customized entries or pages for each client restaurant, or as an event app with separate entries for each client event.”

-Given the updated version, it seems that white label apps are not completely off the table so as long as the clients submit the app through their own Apple Developer Account.
-So it is fair to assume that the App Store will not be overly strict on templated event apps so as long as they are unique and original to a certain degree.
+Given the updated version, it seems that white label apps are not off the table so as long as the clients submit the app through their own Apple Developer Account.
+So it is fair to assume that the App Store will not be overly strict on templated event apps—as long as they are unique and original to a certain degree.

-White Label App vs Branded Universal App
+White Label Event App vs Branded Universal Event App

 As an event organizer, it is important to know the differences between the two to help inform the decision of choosing the right conference app solution.
 The differences between the two event app types can be summarized as follows.

-Templated White Label Apps - With templated white label apps, clients get a great branded experience and access to a variety of modules, but at the cost of uniqueness in both design and functionality.
+With templated white label apps, clients get a great branded experience and access to a variety of modules, but at the cost of uniqueness in both design and functionality.
 Per Apple’s revised guidelines, the app will only be accepted if it is submitted through the client's Apple Developer Account.

 It is within the container app that clients can create and display their unique branded event app without having to completely create one on their own.
 A branded universal app does well to abide by the Apple guidelines because it steers away from overcrowding the app store with templated apps while giving clients the freedom to showcase their unique event brand.

 To have a better understanding of this particular app solution, here is Bizzabo’s new branded event app in action: